 To supplement the skills our students work on during class time, The Joy School offers a variety of enrichment and extracurricular opportunities.

 Our lower school students attend a weekly fine arts class and are exposed to a wide variety of arts via field trips to places including Main Street Theater, Miller Outdoor Theater and The Houston Symphony.
 Students also experience the abundance of museums in our immediate neighborhood.

 Beginning in our middle school, students choose one elective per year.
-Elective offerings vary each year but have included:
+Elective offerings vary each year but often include:

 - Film Making

 - And More!

 After school classes at The Joy School provide a loving and safe environment where students can learn, relax and have fun while enjoying extracurricular activities.
 There are a combination of educational and recreational opportunities for students of all ability levels.

 While class availability depends on enrollment and interest, programs we often offer are: